Skip to content

 Name Description

-front_additions The number of members added to the Pareto front each generation.
+front.additions The number of members added to the Pareto front each generation.

-front_removals The number of members removed from the Pareto front each generation.
+front.removals The number of members removed from the Pareto front each generation.

-front_comparisons The number of comparisons made to update the Pareto front each generation.
+front.size The size of the Pareto front each generation.

-front_size The size of the Pareto front each generation.
+front.comparisons The number of comparisons made to update the Pareto front each generation.

-front_filters The number of times the Pareto front was filtered each generation.
+front.filters The number of times the Pareto front was filtered each generation.

 Species-based Metrics